gustafnk/microservice-websites/README.md

 <!-- shopping cart content here -->
 ```

-Another approach is to use ESI for the references to the stylesheets only, something we can call *ESI references*.
-I like this approach the most, since it’s quite flexible.
+Another approach is to use ESI for the references to the stylesheets only, something we can call *ESI references*. we like this approach the most, since it’s quite flexible.
 Here, the transcluded service will expose separate resources for the stylesheet references, which the consumer can include with ESI (or CSI), like this:

 ```
 <esi:include src="/shopping-cart/component/stylesheets">